-Key Outcomes from the 3rd D4GA Stakeholders’ Convening on Governance, Democracy, and Human Rights
+The 3rd D4GA Stakeholders’ Convening on Governance, Democracy & Human Rights

 Cape Town, September 2024 – The 3rd Stakeholders’ Convening on Governance, Democracy, and Human Rights in Africa wrapped up a transformative week in Cape Town, where leaders, civil society organizations, and regional bodies came together to tackle the continent’s most pressing challenges.
 The Southern Africa edition of this landmark event underscored the urgent need for action on issues such as education, climate resilience, transitional justice, and the power of data in driving policy reform.